Ender-ing/wre-docs/docs/contribution/maintenance/server.md

 ### Client-side changes

-If the changes within the codebase affect client-side code (*JavaScript, CSS, Display files, etc.*), you may use the `web` command to fetch changes and purge the global cache.
+If the changes within the codebase affect client-side code (*JavaScript, CSS, Display files, etc.*), you may use the `full` command to fetch changes and purge the global cache.

 :::tip
 If you believe that the client-side changes are not large, or in case of server-side updates, you may just use